kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/merged_documentation.md

 - **Low Overhead**
   Because each script references the `dependencies/` folder for actual logic, the scripts themselves remain lean.
 Changing a single line in a config file can alter the behavior of the pipeline, without rewriting or branching any Python code.

 This code structure ensures each piece is independently testable and easy to locate.
 New team members can quickly find where transformations happen, how logs are configured, and where model training logic resides, which is key to a senior-level MLOps setup.

 ## Chapter 6 - Example Walkthrough

 ### Adding Lag Columns (v10 → v11)

-#### 6.1 Single Transformation in Practice

 This walkthrough demonstrates the move from `v10.csv` to `v11.csv` by adding lag columns.